-The global precision medicine market size was valued at USD 66.1 billion in 2021 and is expected to reach USD 175.64 billion by 2030 and poised to grow at a compound annual growth rate (CAGR) of 11.5% during the forecast period 2022 to 2030.
+The global precision medicine market size was valued at USD 73.49 billion in 2022 and is expected to reach USD 175.64 billion by 2030 and poised to grow at a compound annual growth rate (CAGR) of 11.5% during the forecast period 2022 to 2030.
 U.S. precision medicine market was valued at USD 24.4 billion in 2022.

 Precision medicine analyzes the genes and proteins present in the patient’ body to accordingly design the personalized treatment drug to cure the particular disease.
 With key discoveries such as single nucleotide polymorphism and microarray/ biochips in the field of precision medicine, the market expected to experience a boom in the coming years.
 Research on human genome is the future of precision medicine and has significant potential to upend the medical treatment on individual patients by understanding their genetics, molecular profiles, and clinical characteristics and evolving proper treatment to cure the disease.
 The aforementioned factors projected to flourish the demand for precision medicine in the near future.
 Other than this, rising prevalence of cancer expected to boost the demand for precision medicine for personalized therapeutics and diagnostics that will render a positive influence on the market growth.
 In 2018, there were nearly 1.7 Million new cases diagnosed with cancer in the United States.